About Our Yarns

 Merino

-NON-SUPERWASH MERINO
+N-SUPERWASH MERINO

 This is Peruvian merino, it comes from small herders in the mountains where sheep are their livelihoods and it is in their interest to look after their livestock in order to receive the highest price possible for their fleece and guarantee themselves an income.
 Our Peruvian mill also provide education programmes to help herders get the best out of their animals.